-Share-based awards for 2010 represent the fair value of the DSUs awarded on May 1, 2011 in respect of 2010 compensation calculated on the basis of the percentage entitlement of the 2010 annual incentive plan amount for each of the NEOs.
-The number of DSUs granted on May 1, 2011 was calculated on the basis of the weighted average of the prices on the TSX for the 5 trading days preceding May 1, 2011.
-Share-based awards for 2011 represent the fair value of the DSUs awarded on May 1, 2012 in respect of 2011 compensation calculated on the basis of the percentage entitlement of the 2011 annual incentive plan amount for each of the NEOs.
-The number of DSUs granted on May 1, 2012 was calculated on the basis of the weighted average of the prices on the TSX for the 5 trading days preceding the effective date of the grant.
-Share-based awards for 2012 represent the dollar amount in respect of 2012 compensation which will be represented by DSUs when granted (calculated on the basis of the percentage entitlement of 2012 annual incentive plan amount for each of the NEOs).
+Share-based awards for the year ended December 31, 2011 represent the fair value of the DSUs awarded on May 1, 2012 in respect of 2011 compensation calculated on the basis of the percentage entitlement of the 2011 annual incentive plan amount for each of the NEOs.
+The number of DSUs granted on May 1, 2012 was calculated on the basis of the weighted average of the prices on the TSX for the 5 trading days preceding May 1, 2012.
+Share-based awards for the year ended December 31, 2012 represent the fair value of the DSUs awarded on May 1, 2013 in respect of 2012 compensation calculated on the basis of the percentage entitlement of the 2012 annual incentive plan amount for each of the NEOs.
+The number of DSUs granted on May 1, 2013 in respect of 2012 compensation calculated on the basis of the percentage entitlement of the 2012 annual incentive plan amount for each of the NEOs.
+The number of DSUs granted on May 1, 2013 was calculated on the basis of the weighted average of the prices on the TSX for the 5 trading days preceding the effective date of the grant.
+Share-based awards for the year ended December 31, 2013 represent the dollar amount in respect of 2013 compensation which will be represented by DSUs when granted (calculated on the basis of the percentage entitlement of 2013 annual incentive plan amount for each of the NEOs).
 For more information see "Incentive Plan Awards-Deferred Share Unit Plan" below.

-Mr. Dekker and Mr. Zanatta participate in a defined benefit plan under the Fleet Aerospace Pension Plan.
-Mr. Winegarden, Mr. Hahnelt and Mr. Underwood's pension values reflect the Corporation's contributions during fiscal years 2010, 2011 and 2012 in relation to the defined contribution plans.

-- (3) Amounts shown relate to the Corporation's contributions to the NEO's personal retirement savings plan account(s).
+- (2) Mr. Dekker and Mr. Zanatta participate in a defined benefit plan under the Fleet Aerospace Pension Plan.
+Mr. Winegarden, Mr. Hahnelt and Mr. Underwood's pension values reflect the Corporation's contributions in relation to the defined contribution plans. - (3) Amounts shown relate to the Corporation's contributions to Mr. Butyniec's personal retirement savings plan accounts.
 The aggregate compensation amounts for other benefits and perquisites are worth less than \$50,000 or 10% of a NEO's total salary for the financial year. - (4) Effective June 1, 2012, Mr. Dekker was appointed as Chief Financial Officer of the Corporation.
 Prior to that, Mr. Dekker was Vice President, Finance of the Corporation. - (5) Effective April 15, 2011, Mr. Zanatta was appointed to the position of Vice President, Business Development, Marketing and Contracts reporting directly to the President and Chief Executive Officer.
 Mr. Zanatta was Vice-President, North American Operations from March 1, 2010 until April 15, 2011. - (6) Effective June 1, 2012, Mr. Hahnelt was appointed as Vice President, North American Operations of the Corporation.
 Prior to that, Mr. Hahnelt was the Vice President, Strategic Global Sourcing. - (7) Effective February 15, 2013, Mr. Underwood was appointed as Vice President, European Operations of the Corporation.
 Prior to that, Mr. Underwood was the Vice President and General Manager, Magellan (UK) Limited.
 Mr. Underwood's compensation in British Pounds is summarized in the following table.
-All compensation amounts have been converted using the annual average exchange rates for fiscal years (2012 £1.00 = Cdn\$1.5841; 2011 £1.00 = Cdn\$1.5859; 2010 £1.00 = Cdn\$1.5929), except for the annual incentive plans amounts and share-based awards which have been converted using the month end exchange rates as at December 31 (2012 £1.00 = Cdn\$1.6178; 2011 £1.00 = Cdn\$1.5799; 2010 £1.00 = Cdn\$1.5513).
+All compensation amounts have been converted using the annual average exchange rates for fiscal years (2013 £1.00 = Cdn\$1.6120; 2012 £1.00 = Cdn\$1.5841; 2011 £1.00 = Cdn\$1.5859), except for the annual incentive plans amounts and share-based awards which have been converted using the month end exchange rates as at December 31 (2013 £1.00 = Cdn\$1.7627; 2012 £1.00 = Cdn\$1.6178; 2011 £1.00 = Cdn\$1.5799).